• Skip to primary navigation

 Also, try these other takes on pork tacos (there are plenty of Tuesdays to go around): pork carnitas and pulled pork tacos.

 Since you’ll be cooking the meat “low and slow” in the crockpot, plus adding some citrus, you can use a larger or tougher piece of meat, as it will tenderize over time.
-So much so, that when it’s done you should be able to pull it apart using a fork gently!
+So much so that, when it’s done, you should be able to gently pull it apart with a fork.

 For this crockpot pork tacos recipe, you’ll want to pick a cut that’s not lean; there should be lots of fat and connective tissues.
-When you cook it for long periods, these connective tissues break down, making the cut extremely tender.
+When you cook it for long periods, the connective tissue breaks down, making the cut extremely tender.

 You can use pork butt, pork shoulder, or boneless pork ribs.
 We’ve tested this recipe many times over the years and love using boneless pork ribs, as they are super flavorful.
 Pork butt or shoulder also works very well.